eclipse-edc/Connector/docs/developer/decision-records/2022-08-01-entity-timestamp/README.md

 CREATE TABLE IF NOT EXISTS edc_transfer_process
 (
     created_time_stamp    BIGINT, -- already exists
-    last_update_timestamp BIGINT  -- this is new
+    updated_at            BIGINT  -- this is new

     -- other columns omitted
 );